Updated November 2020

 1. What is the CCPA?

-California Assembly Bill (AB) 375, also known as The California Consumer Privacy Act of 2018, was signed into law by Governor Jerry Brown in June 2018 and is scheduled to go into effect January 1, 2020.
+California Assembly Bill (AB) 375, also known as The California Consumer Privacy Act of 2018, was signed into law by Governor Jerry Brown in June 2018 and went into effect January 1, 2020.
 Officially, the goal of The California Consumer Privacy Act (CCPA), is “to further Californians’ right to privacy by giving consumers an effective way to control their personal information.”
-The act outlines five new rights protecting California consumers (See Legislative Digest Section 2(i)):
+The act outlines five new rights protecting California consumers (See CCPA Sections 1798.100-125):

 Since the CCPA was enacted to protect the privacy rights of consumers in California, you may be wondering how this will affect you and your business (especially if you aren’t located in California).
 When determining how your business might be impacted by the CCPA, there are a few things you might want to consider:

-- The CCPA applies to companies that “do business” in California (and their “service providers”) and meet ONE or more of these minimum thresholds:
+The CCPA applies to companies that “do business” in California and meet ONE or more of these minimum thresholds:

 Basically, “valuable consideration” can be taken to mean that if your business exchanges end-user personal information for a business benefit, then you are likely “selling” personal information.